W4ldgeist/lazyloader/README.md

 # LazyLoader

 A high performance javascript image lazy loader inspired by medium, facebook.
 It will load a low res image first, which is then replaced if it *comes into view* in the browser.
 No fancy effects, no jquery, plain javascript, performance oriented.
+Got some great inspiratoin from progressive-image.js.

 ## Highlights